-We departed after breakfast at 8:00am on day 8 for Lake Ziway and later Abidjatta-Shalla National Park.
+We departed after breakfast at 8:00am on day 8 for Lake Ziway and later Abidjatta-Shala National Park.
 Our first stop was Lake Koka where we picked up Goliath Heron, Hottentot Teal, Long-crested Eagle, Woodland Kingfisher, and a variety of other widely distributed species.
 En route to Lake Ziway we had excellent views of Northern Carmine Bee-eater along the road and Red-throated Pipit near a small wetland.
 At Lake Ziway notable birds seen there were Black Heron, performing its unusual, umbrella-like hunting behavior, Fulvous Whistling-Duck, White-faced Whistling-Duck, Comb Duck, Lesser Sand-Plover, Common Snipe, Black-tailed Godwit, White-winged Tern, Malachite Kingfisher, Sedge Warbler, and Tawny-flanked Prinia.
 We also saw a female Greater Honeyguide, the first time my guide had seen a female, in some trees near a pasture along the road to the lake.
 In the same pasture area we saw White Wagtail, African Pied Wagtail, Plain-backed Pipit, Beautiful Sunbird, and Red-billed Oxpecker.
-After lunch at a hotel near the lake, we continued on to Abidjatta-Shalla.
+After lunch at a hotel near the lake, we continued on to Abidjatta-Shala.
 As we approached our lodge we had our first distant views of the some 10,000 Lesser Flamingos and Greater Flamingos that line the shores of Lake Abijata.
 After arrival we had some time for afternoon birding and picked up Gabar Goshawk, Crested Francolin, Red-fronted Barbet, Nubian Woodpecker, Bearded Woodpecker, Rattling Cisticola, Buff-bellied Warbler, White-winged Black-Tit, Yellow-spotted Petronia, and Common Waxbill.

-We spent all of day 9 birding around 10,000 Flamingos Lodge in Abidjatta-Shalla National Park.
+We spent all of day 9 birding around 10,000 Flamingos Lodge in Abidjatta-Shala National Park.
 Birds of interest we picked up were Cape Teal, Western Marsh-Harrier, Crowned Lapwing, Lichtenstein's Sandgrouse, Grayish Eagle-Owl, Black-billed Barbet, Yellow-bellied Eremomela, and White-rumped Seedeater.
 We found fresh signs of Aardvaark where it had been feeding near the lodge the previous night, so we went out after 9:00pm looking for it with no luck.
 We later learned that Aardvaarks are very shy and don't come out until around midnight after all human activity around the lodge has ceased.

 We left the lodge on day 10 about 8:00am en route to the Bale Mountains, a quite long drive.
 En route we stopped at a ravine that was a stakeout for Cape Eagle Owl and found it perched quite far from us.
 Next stop was the Gaysa Grassland inside Bale Mountains National Park.
 We had distant views there of Bohor Reedbuck and Mountain Nyala grazing quite far off the road.
 At a pond near the road we had good views of Southern Pochard, Rouget's Rail, and Spot-breasted Lapwing.
 Continuing on to the park headquarters area we birded some good forest ggand with the help of a local guide who met us in town, we had brief views of Abyssinian Catbird followed by good looks at White-cheeked Turaco, White-browed Robin-Chat, White-backed Tit, and Yellow Bishop (in non-breeding plumage) along with quick views of a group of Chestnut-headed Francolins crossing an open area and a brief view of a flying Booted Eagle above the clearing we were in.
 We then visited stakeouts of African Wood-Owl and Abyssinian Owl.
 We spent mid-day at our lodge before going out again at 3:30pm.
 In the afternoon we revisited the grassland where we had stunning views of Abyssinian Longclaw.